Revealed Preference Analysis Under Limited Attention: Definitions

-In the model of \cite{masatlioglu2012revealed} however, there is no further restriction applied to the attention filter.
-Thus, A DM may, for example, only pay attention to the alternative that she is choosing ($\Gamma(B) = \C(B)$).
-This pattern, of course, makes her choice inconsistent with rationality altogether.
+In the latter model, therefore, DM may for example only pay attention to the alternative that she is choosing ($\Gamma(B) = \C(B)$).
 As mentioned in the introduction we aim to make an adjustment to this theory so that it \emph{necessitates comparisons before making a final decision}.
-The latter principle is however formally equivalent to putting a ``minimum cap'' on the size of the consideration set.
-For example, if the cardinality of the consideration set is 1, then DM would not make any comparisons.
-If, on the other hand, the size is 2, then she makes one comparison.
-What if the size is 3?
-Since she is rational within her attention set, then would only need to make two comparisons to find the best alternative in this case.
-For example, assume that $a,b,$, and $c$ are the alternatives DM pays attention to.
-She can start by comparing $a$ and $b$ and then compare the ``winner'' with $c$, and transitivity would guarantee that she finds the best among the three alternatives this way.
-Hence, since DM is yet rational within the alternatives she pays attention to, we can formally implement the condition that DM makes a minimum number of comparisons by form putting a limit on the size of her consideration set.
-Next, we formalize the model.
+This would be equivalent to imposing an ``attention floor'', that is, a minimum threshold for the number of alternatives DM pays attention to before making her choice.
+Let us elaborate on this.
+Note that if this floor is set to 1, then DM would not need to make any comparisons.
+If, on the other hand, it is set to 2, then she makes at least one comparison.
+How about 3?
+Since she chooses the best from the alternatives she pays attention to, she would only need to make two comparisons here.
+For example, assume that $a,b$, and $c$ are the alternatives DM pays attention to.
+She can start by comparing $a$ and $b$ and then compare the ``winner'' with $c$.
+Transitivity would guarantee that she finds the best among the three alternatives this way.
+This line of reasoning means that the assumption that DM's attention floor is $k$ is equivalent to the assumption that DM makes at least $k-1$ comparisons.
+On this note, let us formally present the model.

 \begin{defn} A data set $(\gB,\C)$ is \textbf{rationalizable with $k^{th}$-order choice under limited attention} ($k^{th}$-order CLA) if there exist \begin{itemize} \item [--] a strict preference relation $\succ$, and \item [--] an attention filter $\Gamma$ with the property that $|\Gamma(B)| \geq min\{|B|,k\}$ for all $B$, \end{itemize} and such that